bhisaac/5eFP/5eFP-SRD.md

 ### High Elf
 As a high elf, you have strong ties to nature and magic.
 In many fantasy gaming worlds, there are two kinds of high elves.
 One type is haughty and reclusive, believing themselves to be superior to non-elves and even other elves.
 The other type is more common and more friendly, and often encountered among humans and other species.

-**Ability Score Increase.** If you assign a +1 or +2 to your Intelligence score during character creation, increase your Intelligence score by an additional +1.
+**Ability Score Increase.** If you assign a +1 or +2 to your Intelligence score (INT) during character creation, increase your INT by an additional +1.

 **Elf Weapon Training.** You have proficiency with the longsword, shortsword, shortbow, and longbow.

 **Magical Attunement.** Choose and gain one species trait:
 - **Arcane.** You know one cantrip of your choice from the wizard spell list.
-Intellignece is your spellcasting ability for it.
+INT is your spellcasting ability for it.
 You can also speak, read, and write one extra language of your choice.
 - **Feywild.** You can cast the *misty step* spell once using this trait.
 You regain the ability to do so when you finish a short or long rest.

 ### Wealden Elf
 As a wealden elf, you have deep awareness and intuition, and your attunement to nature carries you quickly and stealthily through natural terrain.
 Wealden elves tend to be reclusive and distrusting of non-elves.

-**Ability Score Increase.** If you assign a +1 or +2 to your Wisdom score during character creation, increase your Wisdom score by an additional +1.
+**Ability Score Increase.** If you assign a +1 or +2 to your Wisdom score (WIS) during character creation, increase your WIS by an additional +1.

 **Elf Weapon Training.** You have proficiency with the longsword, shortsword, shortbow, and longbow.